Botlhale-Setou/Leaderboard/README.md

 <br><br>
 ## Show your support
-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like my project!
+It really helps!

 <br>